dragonfly-science/dragonfly-website/content/news/2023-06-27-devacademy-grads/content.md

 ---
-title: Tech makes a difference
+title: Learning tech makes a difference
 ---

 Dev Academy Aotearoa is a training institution that offers a 17-week hands-on coding course.
 A couple of our staff have benefitted from the course, which has allowed them to move onto a new career path.